Kara Rosenlund is a freelance Australian travel photographer with an eponymous lifestyle brand.

-Back at home I reference the Australian landscape to build a wholesome life in my humble weatherboard cottage, thriving on the primitive protection it offers and the joy it brings, shared by my small flock of loved pekin bantams and my husband Timothy O in Brisbane, Queensland.
+Back at home I live my life in a timber and tin weatherboard cottage, thriving on the casual lifestyle it offers and the joy it brings in Brisbane, Queensland.

 I have photographed and styled for some of Australia’s most loved magazine titles.

 Along side this my personal photographic work has been exhibited throughout Australia and and abroad and are held in public and private collections, including most notably a solo exhibition at the Sydney Opera House.

 Relocating from Sydney to London in 2007, I filled my love for interiors through prop styling, sourcing and buying throughout Europe.

 Returning to my home country in 2010 I started the second chapter of my career, creating the much loved ‘Travelling Wares’ caravan travelling shop – housed in a 1956 caravan called Frankie, touring the nation selling my found utilitarian vintage pieces for the home.